 The Sephora Professionnel Platinum Lash & Eyebrow Comb #21 has 2 sides, one with your metal comb and the other with a brush to tame your brows!
 Truthfully though, since I was my brush nearly everyday, I do think that an ideal brush would be metal alone.

-So, while it is $6 more expensive, I do think that this Vincent Longo #2 Lash Definer Brush is going to be a better fit.
+So, while it is $6 more expensive, I do think that the Vincent Longo #2 Lash Definer Brush is going to be a better fit.
 The metal brush is alone (no eyebrow brush to get gross) and it has nice long, thin teeth to really help you comb your lashes apart.